-F# is being developed at Microsoft Developer Division and is being distributed as a fully supported language in the .NET framework.

-Clojure, which runs on the JVM, was introduced in 2007.

-Haskell, Erlang and Sclala have recently gained much popularity.
+- F# is being developed at Microsoft Developer Division and is being distributed as a fully supported language in the .NET framework. - Clojure, which runs on the JVM, was introduced in 2007. - Haskell, Erlang and Sclala have recently gained much popularity. - Elixir is the new kid on the block.